docker-hy/docker-hy.github.io/exercises.md

 In this exercise choose one of the following:

 a) Create an example setup that uses Kubernetes, Docker Swarm or equivalent using any project and deploy it online.
 You can use any applications available to you (such as the frontend - backend example).
 Make sure that the application consists of atleast two different containers that are deployed on two different hosts.
+Explain what you created in your submission.

 You can practice deployment using virtual machines and AWS offers free credits for students.